base-org/web/apps/base-docs/tutorials/docs/1_thirdweb-unreal-nft-items.md

 :::caution

 The key to your wallet is stored in ephemeral memory in the engine itself.
-You'll need to readd it whenever you restart the engine.
+You'll need to re-add it whenever you restart the engine.

 :::